germannacc/GCC-Recruiter-Theme/README.md

 # 4 Get started
 gulp serve - starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading gulp - minify CSS/JS and builds your app into the dist directory, ready for production

 ```
+## Not working?
+Must use node Version 8
+Use Node Version Manager to switch versions

+nvm use 8
+.

 ## Requirements
 This project requires you have [nodejs](https://nodejs.org/en/) with [npm](https://www.npmjs.com/get-npm) installed.